 NOTE: "Camrys" is an often-used, but sarcastic, nickname for the Adelaide Crows.
 The Toyota Camry brand name has appeared on Crows jerseys since day one.

 Change and expansion in the AFL certainly haven't hurt attendance figures.
-Crowd figures have risen steadily over the years with 2018 recording an all time high of 7,594,302 fans attending home and away matches and finals.
-The highest attendance for 2018 was at the MCG when 100,020 fans witnessed the Grand Final thriller between West Coast and Collingwood.
+Crowd figures have risen steadily over the years with 2019 recording an all time high of 6,951,304 fans attending home and away matches.
+The highest attendance for a single match in 2019 (before finals) was at the MCG when 92,241 fans witnessed the Round 6 match between Essendon and Collingwood.